Pallets: 4-way vs. 6-way

 Ease of working colonies

 Every pallet on a 4 way is on the ‘outside’ and easily accessible from the side.
 Middle colonies on a 6 way are obstructed and require the beekeeper to either reach over the top of an outside hive or work from the front of the colony.
 Both of these positions are less than ideal with awkward body positioning and lifting potentially increasing physical strain and potential for injury.
+In case of accidental injuries you can also file a case for slip and fall injury charges in Las Vegas to claim compensation.
+In case of any traffic accidents you can also contact attorneys for traffic accident cases as they can help you by claiming compensation.
 I overheard a beekeeper say ”My back hurts just looking at a 6-way. . . “ and I have to agree.
 Commercial beekeeping is a physically demanding job, there’s no getting away from that.
 Designing pallets that mean 1/3 of your colonies are at best ”inconvenient” to get at seems like an easy way to increase the odds of injuring your back.